-In the area of closing procedures, Neinor Homes has established a schedule sitting out key milestones and dates to be met in each monthly accounting close.
-In this regard, the Accounts Department closes out accounting periods sequentially by working group in line with the schedule dates in order to avoid errors in the accounting information.
-Meanwhile, the management system used does not allow the members of the working groups to make accounting entries where they were themselves responsible for closing the accounting period concerned.
-Each person responsible for making accounting entries verifies that the closing checklist has been properly followed.
+Regarding the accounting closure procedure, Neinor Homes has established a calendar with milestones and deadlines that must be met for each monthly closure.
+In this regard, the Accounting Department, in line with the dates set in the calendar and to avoid errors in the accounting information, closes the accounting periods sequentially by workgroup.
+The management system does not allow users within those workgroups to record entries if the accounting period has been closed for them.
+Additionally, each person responsible for the accounting ensures that the closure checklist has been properly completed.

-Also, specific individual control measures exist to ensure supervision of the calculations made in relation to estimates and provisions (e.g. provisions for bonuses and accrued salaries payable, for legal contingencies and for tax contingencies).
-The financial information collected independently by the different departments and units involved is then subjected to an overall review, in which it is validated by the Management Control Department before being passed onto the Accounts

-Department.
-An analytic review is also carried out by the Strategic Financial Planning Department and by the Internal Audit Department.
+On the other hand, there are individual and specific control activities for supervising the calculations of estimates and provisions (e.g. provisions for bonuses and extra pay, legal contingencies, tax contingencies, etc.).
+This financial information, obtained independently by the different areas involved, undergoes additional review, as it is validated by the Management Control Department before being sent to the Accounting Department.
+Additionally, an analytical verification is carried out by the Strategic Financial Planning Department or the Internal Audit Department.